Installation

 Setting up PROTEUS and its submodules requires extra steps to be performed before following the rest of this guide.
 Follow the instructions below depending on your system configuration.

-For installing PROTEUS on a local machine (e.g. your laptop), follow the appropriate section in the Local machine guide.
+Local machine (laptop/desktop): follow the appropriate section in the Local machine guide.

-We recommend that you use Python version 3.12 for running PROTEUS.
-Python is most easily obtained and managed using either miniconda
+We recommend Python version 3.12 for running PROTEUS.
+Python is most easily obtained and managed using either miniconda or miniforge.

 mkdir -p ~/miniconda3